 Everyone has to check out in May, even if you are going to Summer School Housing.
-There are two options for May Closing; Express Checkout and Regular Checkout.
+We have moved to Express Checkout for all residence halls.

-- If you opt for this option, you are taking on all responsibility for completing the items listed on the Express Checkout form and any damages or billing you might incur.
+- With Express Checkout, you are taking on all responsibility for completing the items listed on the Express Checkout form and any damages or billing you might incur.

-- This method allows for more flexibility on your time, but more responsibility placed in your own hand.
+- This method allows for more flexibility on your time, but more responsibility placed in your own hands.

 Think you are ready to check out?
 Go over this list to be sure!